Shaddab/Shaddab/README.md

 - 👀 I’m interested in Game Design
 - 🌱 I’m currently learning Conceptualization in Art
 - 💞️ I’m looking to collaborate on Game design
-- 📫 Reach me via discord @jexterlabo
+- 📫 Reach me Via discord @jexterlabo

 <!---
 Shaddab/Shaddab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.